 We conclude that the facts in this case do not constitute the offense of criminal mischief.
 The state failed to establish the element of malice, i.e., that appellant acted from actual ill will or resentment toward his parents as owners of the allegedly damaged property.
 In addition, the state agrees that appellant was found guilty of and adjudicated for the offense of criminal mischief only, and that the ambiguity in the order should be corrected to reflect that fact.

 If you or your child was arrested for alleged criminal mischief in Central Florida, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients all over Citrus County, Sumter County, Pasco County, and Hernando County.
+The Law Office of Ashley Aulls, P.A. defends clients all over Citrus County, Sumter County, Pasco County, and Hernando County.

 Brooksville criminal defense attorney Ashley Aulls can fight to possibly get these charges reduced or dismissed.
 He can review your case and answer all of your legal questions as soon as you call (352) 593-4115 or complete an online contact form today to take advantage of a confidential consultation.